binarysculptor/wallet/doc/init.md

 Copy libertyd.init to /etc/init.d/libertyd.
 Test by running "service libertyd start".

-Using this script, you can adjust the path and flags to the libertyd program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/libertyd.
+Using this script, you can adjust the path and flags to the libertyd program by setting the libertyd and FLAGS environment variables in the file /etc/sysconfig/libertyd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn